Our Duty of Candour Report for 2024/25.

 We know that serious mistakes can be distressing for staff as well as clients and their families.
 Our Employee Assistance Programme (EAP) offers support to our staff should they be affected by a duty of candour incident.

-Where a duty of candour incident arises from staff wrongdoing, our disciplinary process is implemented.
+Where a duty of candour incident arises from staff negligence and/or intentional wrongdoing, our disciplinary process is also implemented.

-For more information about this report, please contact our Director of Service Delivery for Scotland, Louise Stewart by email at louise.stewart@wearewithyou.org.uk or by telephone: 07760 755 709.
+For more information about this report, please contact the Director of Operations (Scotland) by email at louise.stewart@wearewithyou.org.uk or by telephone: 07760 755 709.